 If you work on a team responsible for LLM data preprocessing, you face some daunting challenges, some of which involve:

-• The amount of historical web data needed to train and scale an LLM
+- The large amount of historical web data necessary to train and scale an LLM.

 LLMs need massive amounts of historical web data to learn from.
 How much training data LLMs need varies from model to model.
-In most cases, you need gigabytes of training data at a minimum.
-Larger models train on datasets terabytes or even exabytes in size.
-Let’s look at a few examples of training data sizes.
-Here are some training data details for several of OpenAI’s GPT models:
+In most cases, you need hundreds of gigabytes of training data.
+Larger models train on datasets that are terabytes – or even exabytes in size. – Look at a few examples of training data sizes for several of OpenAI’s GPT models and Meta’s Llama:

-• GPT-4 — OpenAI is vague on the details regarding the training data for GPT-4.
+- GPT-4 — OpenAI does not disclose the size and parameters of the training data for GPT-4.
+Except to say that it is larger than what they used for GPT-3.
 Their research paper says GPT-4 was pre-trained with publicly available data, like web data, and data licensed from third-party providers.
-The paper also says the training data cuts off in September 2021.
+The training data cuts off in September 2021.

 OpenAI trains each model using large sets of historical web data, and it looks like the training data size increases dramatically with each new GPT version.
 You can also see the trend of increasingly larger training datasets for LLMs through Google’s AI research.
 In January 2020, Google announced Meena, an end-to-end, neural conversational model.
 According to Google’s announcement post, the model was trained on 341 GB of text.
 And when compared to OpenAI’s GPT-2, Meena “has 1.7x greater model capacity and was trained on 8.5x more data.”
 In May 2021, Google introduced LaMDA, a family of language models for dialog applications.
 Google’s research paper says that LaMDA’s pre-training dataset had a total of 1.56T words while Meena’s training set had 40B total words.
 The total number of words in LaMDA’s training dataset was almost 40X larger than Meena’s.